xelita/es2015/README.md

 See js/arrow-functions.js

+## Proxies
+Proxies enable creation of objects with the full range of behaviors available to host objects.
+Can be used for interception, object virtualization, logging/profiling, etc.

+See js/proxies.js

 ## Promises
 Promises are a library for asynchronous programming.
 Promises are a first class representation of a value that may be made available in the future.
 Promises are used in many existing JavaScript libraries.